Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Experiments and Evaluation

 \subsection{Experimental Setup}

-For experimental evaluation, we use the LM-Polygraph framework~\cite{fadeeva-etal-2023-lm}.
-We focus on the task of selective generation~\cite{ren2023outofdistribution} where we ``reject'' generated sequences due to low quality based on uncertainty scores.
-Rejecting means that we do not use the model output, and the corresponding queries are processed differently: e.g., they could be further reprocessed manually.
+For the experimental evaluation, we use the LM-Polygraph framework~\cite{fadeeva-etal-2023-lm,vashurin2024benchmarking}.
+We focus on the task of selective generation~\cite{ren2023outofdistribution}, where generated sequences are rejected if their uncertainty scores exceed some threshold, under the assumption that high uncertainty indicates low quality.
+Rejecting means that we do not use the model output, and the corresponding queries are processed differently, e.g., they could be further reprocessed manually.

-\paragraph{Metrics.} Following previous work on UQ in text generation~\cite{malinin2020uncertainty,fadeeva-etal-2023-lm}, we compare UQ methods using the Prediction Rejection Ratio (PRR) metric.
-PRR quantifies how well an uncertainty score can identify and reject low-quality predictions according to some quality metric.
+\ecoparagraph{Evaluation measures.} Following previous work on UQ in text generation~\cite{malinin2020uncertainty,vashurin2024benchmarking,ielanskyi2025addressing}, we compare UQ methods using the Prediction Rejection Ratio (PRR) metric.
+PRR quantifies how well an uncertainty score can identify and reject low-quality predictions according to some generation quality measure.
 The PRR scores are normalized to the range $[0,1]$ by linearly scaling the area under the PR curve between the values obtained with random selection (corresponding to 0) and oracle selection (corresponding to 1).
-Higher PRR values indicate better quality of selective generation.
-We use ROUGE-L, Accuracy, and AlignScore~\cite{zha-etal-2023-alignscore} as generation quality metrics.
+Higher PRR values indicate better quality of the selective generation.
+Following previous work~\cite{vashurin2024benchmarking}, we compute PRR only up to a rejection threshold of 50\%, as higher thresholds usually are not practical.
+We use Accuracy, COMET~\cite{rei-etal-2020-comet}, and AlignScore~\cite{zha-etal-2023-alignscore,santilli-etal-2025-revisiting} as generation quality measures.
+We also use ROC-AUC of detecting incorrect answers as a supplementary metric, as it is also widely adopted in the UQ literature.

-\paragraph{Datasets.} We consider three text generation tasks: text summarization (TS), QA with long free-form answers, and QA with free-form short answers, and for each task, we consider three datasets.
-Statistics about the datasets are provided in \Cref{tab:dataset_stat} in \Cref{sec:ds_stats}.
-For TS, we experiment with CNN/DailyMail~\cite{see-etal-2017-get}, XSum~\cite{narayan-etal-2018-dont}, and SamSum~\cite{gliwa-etal-2019-samsum}.
-For the long answer QA task, we use PubMedQA~\cite{jin-etal-2019-pubmedqa}, a QA dataset in the biomedical domain, with the task to answer biomedical research questions using the corresponding abstracts.
-We further use MedQUAD~\cite{medquad}, which consists of real medical questions, and TruthfulQA~\cite{lin-etal-2022-truthfulqa}, which consists of questions that some people would answer incorrectly due to a false belief or a misconception.
-For the QA task with short answers, we follow previous work on UQ~\cite{kuhn2023semantic,duan2023shifting,lin2023generating} and we use three datasets: SciQ~\cite{welbl-etal-2017-crowdsourcing}, CoQA~\cite{reddy-etal-2019-coqa}, and TriviaQA~\cite{joshi-etal-2017-triviaqa}.
+\ecoparagraph{Datasets.} We consider ten datasets from five text generation tasks: text summarization (TS), machine translation (MT), Question Answering (QA) with long free-form answers, QA with free-form short answers, and multiple-choice QA.
+A detailed description of all datasets is provided in \Cref{sec:ds_stats}, and the dataset statistics are presented in \Cref{tab:dataset_stat}.